ttatran/ttatran.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Linguistics, Cornell University, 2029 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Linguistics & Cogntive Science, University of Delaware, 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Linguistics, University of Pittsburgh, 2020

 Work experience
 ======